SailfishOS-for-the-fairphone-4/getting_started/README.md

 # Setting up rpm

-Since the targets and tooling work we are ready to set up the rpm-configuration tondo that we need to clone the repositories containg the FP4 rpm-configuration
+Since the targets and tooling work we are ready to set up the rpm-configuration.
+To do that, we need to clone the repositories containing the FP4 rpm-configuration.
 ```
 PLATFORM_SDK $